jenkor/UEX-Discord-Integration/README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature-name`
 3. Make your changes and test thoroughly
+4. **Never commit real credentials**
-4. Submit a pull request with detailed description
+5. Submit a pull request with detailed description

 ## 📄 License